simsam8/idd-solafune/report/report.md

 <!--Ignore TODO-->
 TODO

-- Batch accumulation depending on batch size for model.
-16 or 15 batches.
 - Cosine learning rate scheduler form `timm`
 - Trained models on RGB and all channels
 - Frozen start on Transunet(15 epochs) and ViT(5 epochs)
-- evaluation on f1 score

 ### Hyperparameters